 If a student is to be dismissed from the program, the student will receive a letter from the Chair of the Student Progress Committee.
 In accordance with UT System guidelines, the letter will be sent electronically, and copies sent to the School of Health Professions (SHP) Dean's Office and the Registrar.
-Though the electronic notification will be sufficient per UT Board of Regents guidelines.
-A student may appeal the department's process in making the decision of dismissal by following the Appeals Procedures found in the UT Health Science Center Catalog, SHP section
+An electronic email is an accepted method of notification per UT Board of Regents guidelines.
+A student may appeal the department's process in making the decision of dismissal by following the Appeals Procedures found in the UT Health Science Center Catalog, SHP section (http://catalog.uthscsa.edu/schoolofhealthprofessions/) and here below.

-$(http://catalog.uthscsa.edu/schoolofhealthprofessions/) \ and \ here \ below.$